-We implement FT-Pro in the open-source checkpointing package MPICH-VCL 0.76 [13].
-Note that FT-Pro is independent of the underlying checkpointing tool, and can be easily implemented with other tools such as LAM/MPI [14].
+We implement FT-Pro in the open source checkpointing package MPICH-VCL 0.76 [13].
+Note that FT-Pro is independent of the underlying checkpointing tool and can be easily implemented with other tools such as LAM/MPI [14].

-Figure 8 illustrates our implementation.
-There are four major components: (1) FT-Pro daemons that are co-located with application processes on computation nodes, (2) the dispatcher that are responsible for managing computation resources, (3) the adaptation manager which is in charge of decision making as described in Section IV, and (4) the CKP server to perform coordinated checkpointing.
+Fig. 8 illustrates our implementation.
+There are four major components:

+- 1. FT-Pro daemons, which are colocated with application processes on computation nodes, - 2. the dispatcher, which are responsible for managing computation resources, - 3. the adaptation manager, which is in charge of decision making, as described in Section 4, and - 4. the CKP server, which is used to perform coordinated checkpointing.

 The migration support is based on the stop-and-restart model.